Bleu-Box/gaunt-roguelike/README.md

 # Gaunt

 ## About
-Gaunt is a roguelike game I'm developing.
+Gaunt is a roguelike game I'm making.
 It's still in development right now, so it's not quite playable.

 ## Controls
 - Move: arrow keys